By Joel Pulis, Founder of The Well Community

 In the earlier years of The Well Community, I regularly heard stories from my friends about how they had been made to feel unwelcome at various churches.
 Anne, a preacher’s kid, shared how she would sit outside of Sunday morning services, unable to make herself go in because she was certain that the congregation would never welcome a person struggling with mental illness.
 Joan told me how she was escorted out of a Sunday school class and told to never return.
 And Durwin wasn’t even allowed to attend his own family’s place of worship just a few blocks down the street from our building!
 With each account, my calling to start a spiritual community for adults living with serious and disabling mental illness became more and more justified.

 Although The Well Community began as a church, we were never a “religious institution.”
 Rather, we sought to be a living people of hope and healing, and all were welcomed at the table—people from various traditions and backgrounds.
 Right belief—dogma and doctrine—was not the focus.
-We were guided by an ethic of gracious relationship between God and one other.
+We were guided by an ethic of gracious relationship between God and one another.

 While we affirmed the biological and chemical aspects of mental illnesses—go to the clinic, see a psychiatrist, take your meds—we viewed recovery from a much broader perspective.
 Taking a “bio-psycho-social” approach, we emphasized the latter two components in our programs: the emotional and relational aspects.
 And these, we believe, are spiritual needs that require an intentionally spiritual community!